An overview of L.M. Montgomery-related news, events, calls for papers, site updates, and publications from 2025.

 Kindred Spirits, billed as “a touring book arts exhibit that responds to the work and life of Lucy Maud Montgomery,” consists of pieces created by members of the Canadian Bookbinders and Book Artists Guild.
 This exhibit appeared at Confederation Court Mall in Charlottetown from 21 June to 23 August 2024, followed by stops at Carleton University’s MacOdrum Library (Ottawa) from 16 September to 7 December 2024 and at Western University’s Weldon Library (London) from January to March 2025.

-On 15 April 2025, the Robertson Davies Library at Massey College, University of Toronto, held a launch for the exhibit, which it will show until 15 May.
+On 15 April 2025, the Robertson Davies Library at Massey College, University of Toronto, held a launch for the exhibit, which it showed until 15 May.
 This launch included a keynote address by fiction writer, Montgomery scholar, and PhD candidate Melanie J. Fishbane.

 A video recording of the event can be watched on YouTube.